FergalHennessy/FergalHennessy.github.io/docs/_notes/Template.md

 is there a way to do right-aligned comments in code sections? nicer lc style formatting for code blocks make a real homepage

+im just going to work straight for the next 24 hours. no sleep, no breaks, nothing. afterwards, some sleep.
+Love you.